 - A pointer to the working area (waThread1, the one we have declared before),

 - A function to execute as a thread (Thread1, which has been declared before),

 - A parameter which will be passed to the Thread1 function (in this case we are passing nothing).

 After the execution of this code our kernel have to manage three threads: main, Thread1 and idle.

-To conclude let’s take a look to the code of the demo RT-STM32F303-DISCOVERY-REVC
+To conclude this code walkthroug, let’s take a look to the code of the demo RT-STM32F303-DISCOVERY

-The main difference we can see is that here there are 8 LEDs which are managed through 2 threads.
+The main difference is that the Discovery has 8 LEDs which here are managed through 2 threads.
 The interesting part is that each thread manages 4 LEDs and nonetheless the game light remains in sync along time.
-This is due to the reliability of hard real-time scheduling: ChibiOS/RT’s is an hard real-time operating systems: this means that its code execution is deterministic and predicable.
+This is due to the reliability of hard real-time scheduling.
+ChibiOS/RT’s is considered an hard real-time operating systems: this means that its code execution is deterministic and predicable.

 Creating our first project

 Until now we have seen how to import existing demos and how to flash and run them.
 The development process requires actually the creation of new projects.
 The best way to do that is to duplicate the default demo for your development board.